how to become an audiologist

 American Speech-Language Hearing Association (ASHA)

-ASHA.org has an informative article on their website that can also help you plan your education as an audiologist.
-Visit their Planning Your Education in Communication Sciences and Disorders (link opens in new window) webpage.
+The American Speech-Language Hearing Association (ASHA) website has an informative article to help you plan your education.
+Visit their Planning Your Education in Communication Sciences and Disorders webpage to check it out.

 Audiologist Career Video Transcript